-In the course of business operations, several reasons including financial requirements or the need to welcome new shareholders, make the issue of transferring shares a matter of concern for shareholders and businesses.
-Further, not all shares are automatically allowed to be transferred.
-Depending on each case, the transfer of shares will be governed by different regulations.
+There are some issues in the course of business operations, which generate concerns across investors and shareholders when transferring shares, such as the financial requirements or the need to welcome new shareholders .
+Furthermore, not all shares are automatically allowed to be transferred, but it rather depends on each case, as the transfer of shares will be governed by different regulations.

 Share transfer means the transfer of capital contribution by a shareholder in a joint-stock company to another shareholder without changing the charter capital structure.
 In fact, this is a common activity that is regularly performed at joint stock companies.
-To know how this activity is done to ensure compliance with the provisions of the Law on Enterprises 2020, please read this article.
+This article will cover how this activity is done to ensure compliance with the provisions of the Law on Enterprises (2020).

 The transfer is done by a contract or a transaction on the stock market, as follows: